Advocating For Grandparent Rights In Anchorage, Wasilla, The Kenai Peninsula And Throughout Alaska

 What Are Grandparent Rights in Alaska?

-Grandparent rights in Alaska primarily involve seeking court-ordered visitation with grandchildren, as there is no automatic entitlement.
+In the state of Alaska, grandparent rights are governed by Alaska’s legal system, which sets the framework for seeking court-ordered visitation with grandchildren—there is no automatic entitlement.
 Under AS 25.20.065, grandparents may petition the superior court for reasonable visitation if they have established or attempted ongoing personal contact with the child and visitation serves the child’s best interests.
 Grandparents’ rights are secondary to parents’ fundamental rights to make decisions about their children.
-As grandparent rights lawyers in Anchorage, AK, at Family Law Center for Men, we assist families—often fathers and grandfathers—in navigating these limited but important protections, advocating for meaningful relationships when appropriate and in the child’s best interests.
+As grandparent rights lawyers in Anchorage, AK, at Family Law Center for Men, we assist families—often fathers and grandfathers—in navigating the complexities of the state legal system, advocating for meaningful relationships when appropriate and in the child’s best interests.

 Under What Circumstances Can a Grandparent Petition for Visitation in Alaska?

-A grandparent may petition for visitation under AS 25.20.065(a) if they have established or attempted ongoing personal contact with the grandchild and can show visitation is in the child’s best interests.
+A grandparent may petition for regular visitation under AS 25.20.065(a) if they have established or attempted ongoing personal contact with the grandchild and can show that regular visitation is in the child’s best interests.
+All parties involved must complete and file the necessary paperwork to formally request regular visitation.
 If a custody order already exists (from divorce or other proceedings), the petition is limited to situations where the grandparent did not previously request visitation or there has been a substantial change in circumstances.
-As grandparent rights lawyers in Anchorage, AK, we help grandparents evaluate eligibility, gather evidence of prior contact, and present strong cases to the court while respecting parental authority.
+As grandparent rights lawyers in Anchorage, AK, we help grandparents evaluate eligibility, assist with the required paperwork, gather evidence of prior contact, and present strong cases to the court while respecting parental authority.

 What Is the Standard of Proof for Grandparent Visitation in Alaska?